mimiro-io/objectstorage-datalayer/README.md

 `dataset` |  name of the dataset.
 `storageType` | `S3` or `Azure`.
 Note that other types will not produce an error, uploaded data will be logged to server logs instead.
 `stripProps` | only relevant for json encoded datasets.
 Csv and Parquet will implicitly set this to true.
 If true, the layer will transform each uploaded entity such that only properties are stored, and all property keys have their prefixes removed.
 If false, the complete entities are stored.
 Default false
+`resolveNamespace` | Resolve namespace ref to full uri in id and references. *Currently only supported in the parquet encoder*
 `storeDeleted` | If true, entities with the deleted flag are included in the stored object.
 If false, they are filtered out by the layer.
 Default false.
 Should only ever be set to true for unstripped json encoded datasets.
 `athenaCompatible` | reformat json batches as newline-delimited lists of json objects (ndjson).
 Default false `csv` | if not empty, the layer will use a csv encoder to transform entities into csv files.
 If both parquet and csv config objects are present, parquet has precedence.